dmitrykudinov/CarND-Behavioral-Cloning-P3/README.md

 My model architecture was inspired by the NVidia architecture described in https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/ and consists of five convolutional layers of 5x5 and 3x3 filter sizes, depths between 24 and 64, all with Leaky-ReLU activations.

-The fully connected layers mimic the above NVidia architecture with the only difference, that I added a Dropout with probability of 0.25 to prevent too much overfitting.
-I also tried to use the SpatialDropout2D instead / with regular Dropout but it did not benefit the prediction accuracy.
+The fully connected layers mimic the above NVidia architecture with the only difference, that I added two SpatialDropout2D with probability of 0.1 to prevent too much overfitting.

 The model includes data normalization using a Keras lambda layer, where color channels are squeezed into the -16..+16 range to keep the default starting learning rate of Adam optimizer small compared to the input data.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting with probability of 0.25.
+The model contains spatial dropout layers in order to reduce overfitting with probability of 0.1.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.